-Druva Phoenix helps IT organizations to automate the process of chargeback reporting when server backup and restore services are provided to various internal departments.
+Druva helps IT organizations to automate the process of chargeback reporting when server backup and restore services are provided to various internal departments.
 This feature allows IT administrators to quickly determine how much storage is being consumed by specific teams, departments, or remote offices.
 The IT administrator can immediately assign a dollar value to this storage usage and forecast a budget accordingly.

-Phoenix Cost Allocation feature provides the following cost object entities to organize resources in the internal groups:
+Druva Cost Allocation feature provides the following cost object entities to organize resources in the internal groups:

 - Administrative groups: Servers that belong to a particular department can be grouped into one administrative group.